hgibling/PRDM9-Variants/collect-known-alleles-genbank.md

 Outline of collection process:
 - Search GenBank for PRDM9 nucleotide sequences
 - Remove flanking sequences and keep only the znf repeat domain
-- Replace DNA sequence with znf-temporary name if there is a match
+- Replace DNA sequence with temporary znf name if there is a match
 - Examine remaining sequences and determine if they represent novel znfs
 - Generate list of all GenBank entries and the allele they represent
-- Determine unique list of alleles and give them allele-temporary names
+- Determine unique list of alleles and give them temporary allele names

+---

 ## Step 5.
 Search GenBank for PRDM9 sequences
 Search GenBank for _PRDM9_ nucleotide sequences